CSEKINGS/student_app/README.md

 # Student app

-An app to digitalize the college  works in a cross-platform application.
+An app to digitalize the counselling class in a multi-platform application.

 Don't forget to star the repo.